“Every time I think about onboarding emails I realize there’s another layer of complexity that I don’t understand.”

-Are you ready to finally stop spinning your onboarding wheels?
+Is it time to stop spinning your onboarding wheels?

 If you know you should be mapping the customer journey for new customers…

-…and you need help figuring out that journey begins
+…and you need help figuring out how that journey begins

 If you know that useful onboarding is one of the most important parts of customer success…

 …and you know that the best way to get help is by working with someone who specializes in onboarding.

 If you know that optimizing your trial is the key to turning strangers into customers…